Most of us know that planning is a good thing, but just how important is it? If you want to succeed in life, planning is absolutely essential.

 – Nido Qubein

-2. Planning helps you stay motivated.
+2. Planning helps you stay motivated

-Planning can help you stay motivated.
+Secondly, the reason why planning is important in life is that it can help you stay motivated.
 When you set goals and make plans, you have something to move toward.

 When you were a kid, you probably didn’t do too much during summer vacation.
 Since you didn’t have school or deadlines or other commitments, you probably weren’t that motivated to get things done.